bluejay-19/Vault/docs/test-set.md

 17. **Net savings far exceeds income** — Data inconsistency (more saved than earned).
 Frank shouldn't break, even on logically odd input. - **PASS** (stability: no crash and data was handled gracefully)

 18. **All categories roughly equal** — Spending evenly spread, no single dominant category.
-Frank should note the lack of a clear "problem area" rather than forcing one. - **PASS**
+Frank should note the lack of a clear "problem area" rather than forcing one. - **PASS** (with note - Frank picks first category when tied rather than acknowledging the tie explicitly.
+No crash, correct numbers.
+Low priority tweak for v2 - could add instructon to acknowledge near-equal spending distribution)

 19. **Re-roast / "Another roast" button** — Same data, second generation.
 Response should be meaningfully different in wording from the first, not a near-duplicate. - **PASS** (meaningfully different responses on the same question)

 20. **Currency/number formatting check** — Large numbers (e.g. $12,450.75) should be referenced by Frank in a readable way, not as raw unformatted floats. - **PASS** (partially observed, large numbers displayed corectly with commas (e.g. $1,000,510.00), no formatting bugs seen)

-### Bugs
+### TESTING SUMMARY:
-BUGS FOUND:
-1. Donut chart label overlap — when category values are extremely small relative to the dominant category (e.g. <0.03%), their percentage labels stack and overlap illegibly above the chart.
-Reproduced in Test 4.
-Fix: filter/hide labels below a minimum threshold, or suppress labels for slices under ~1%.

-2. "vs Last Month" and "Net Savings to Date" can show extreme or misleading values when test/real data has drastically different scales between consecutive months (e.g. +43495.2%).
-Math is correct, but the UX reads as broken to users.
-Consider capping displayed percentage or adding a tooltip/disclaimer for outlier swings.

-TESTING SUMMARY: 20 of 20 scenarios tested across 10 or so uploads across three test accounts
+## 20 of 20 scenarios tested across 2 test accounts.
+> 18 full PASS, 1 stability PASS (scenario 17), 1 PASS with note (scenario 18).
+No crashes across any scenario.
+2 bugs previously found and fixed.